momaillard/RNAseq_ShinyApp/README.md

 I developped this shiny App to make RNAseq visualization easy for **non R-users**.
 This app was created for a grapevine project with an hundred samples.

+For people who doesn't want to download R and associated packages, this app is available for testing at **https://momaillard.shinyapps.io/ShinyIO/**
 ## Gene Expression pattern

 This tab allows user to easily plot gene expression pattern. two different types of normalization are plot here : DEseq2 **[1]**  and TPM **[2]**